lai55ez-faire/reference_manager/README.md

 Avaliable in [official repository](https://www.github.com/Struckture28/reference_manager)

 ## Changelog
-Latest version is 0.9
+Latest version is 0.91
-* Little bugs are fixed and code is more compact now
-* Translated into Russian language
+* Bug with charset is fixed
-* Light theme added
+* "Blue monday" theme is added

 ## Plans
 I want to do these things in future.